formaloo/formaloo-wp-plugin/readme.txt

 1. Formaloo Drag & Drop Online Form Builder
 2. Add your forms in posts, pages and even in HTML templates
 3. See your results instantly in your own website
-4. Use your forms anywhere with Wordpress's Shortcode, in Gutenberg or classic wordpress editor
+4. Use your forms anywhere with WordPress's Shortcode, in Gutenberg or classic WordPress editor
 5. Preview and use our 100+ free templates
 6. Create and edit feedback widgets and put it on your website
 7. Download your form results as an Excel Sheet quickly from the forms page